keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ```
 :::

 Each of these instances show remarkable similarities, and this isn’t uncommon across Functors for most data structures.
-Note in particular how `List` is recursive, with the base case `Nil` representing void.
-Functor implementations are more complex in contexts such as `IO` and `Future` because they are managing side effects.
+Note in particular how `List[_]` is recursive, with the base case `Nil` representing void.
+Functor implementations are more complex in contexts such as `IO[_]` and `Future[_]` because they are managing side effects.
+The complexities imposed by each of these contexts is completely abstracted, allowing function `f: A => B` to operate unburdened by effects with focus on specific application logic.

 Can you see how Functors enable control flow and short-circuiting?
 The void cases are the specific branches of logic that enable these.
 If there’s "nothing here", then they don’t do anything.
-In the specific case of `Either[X, A]`, `Left` may be used to carry error state in its term `X`. `Left` being able to carry its own term is one of `Either`’s specific effects.
+In the specific case of `Either[X, _]`, `Left[X, _]` may be used to carry error state in its term `X`. `Left[X, _]` being able to carry its own term is one of `Either[X, _]`’s specific effects.

 Defining a `fizzBuzz()` function that uses a Functor looks like this: